digitallinguistics/toolbox2json/README.md

 convert(`./my-data.db`, { out: `my-data.json` });
 ```

 To run the library from the command line, use `toolbox2json <filePath>`.
 This will print the results to the console by default.
-To save the JSON output to a file, use the `--out` option or `-o` flag: `toolbox2json <filePath> --out <jsonPath>`.
-To see the full list of command line options, run `toolbox2json --help`.
+To save the JSON output to a file, use the `‑‑out` option or `‑o` flag: `toolbox2json <filePath> ‑‑out <jsonPath>`.
+To see the full list of command line options, run `toolbox2json ‑‑help`.

 ## Field Mappings